 In a healthy state, these glands sense calcium levels in the blood and shut off when levels are sufficient.
 In hyperparathyroidism, the gland's calcium sensor fails.
 It becomes "blind" to high calcium levels, continually pumping out PTH and forcing the body to maintain an abnormally high blood calcium concentration.

-The diagnosis of primary hyperparathyroidism is purely biochemical, meaning it is confirmed through blood chemistry rather than imaging like ultrasounds, parathyroid scans or CT scans.
+The diagnosis of primary hyperparathyroidism is purely biochemical, meaning it is confirmed through blood chemistry rather than imaging like ultrasounds or CT scans.

 The condition is identified by a specific relationship between two markers:

-If a blood test shows calcium levels slightly above the upper limit, it is important to repeat the calcium level alongside a PTH level to confirm the trend.
+If a blood test shows calcium levels slightly above the upper limit, clinical protocol is to repeat the test alongside a PTH level to confirm the trend.

 In a healthy person, calcium and PTH share an inverse relationship.
 Think of it as a see-saw: